ombhd/my_tools_installer/README.md

 ## NB:
  -  All above programs will be installed in goinfre.
  -  If your goinfre symlink is not in this format `/goinfre/your_login`, you have to remove it, log out and log in, then you can retry the installation.
+ -  Please, report any bug happening with you while installing or running the command
+ -  Contact me on 42 slack @obouykou or post an issue here on GitHub

+42login : obouykou